fmcgeough/fmcgeough.github.io/_posts/2017-05-21-elixir-agent.md

 GenServer itself it made more sense to me to store the data separately in an Agent.
 This means that if the GenServer crashes for some reason the data will be maintained.
-Since the Agent's only responsibility is to store and provide access to the information.
-Its much less likely to run into issues.
-The wrapper around Agent functionality required very little.
+Since the Agent's only responsibility is to store and provide access to the information, it's much less likely to run into issues.
+It required very little coding to implement the Agent functionality I needed.
 Like so little that after I finished typing in what I thought I needed I was not sure at first whether I'd missed something or not.
 Here is the complete implementation.